 The TCRPC was created under Section 186.501, F.S.
 The TCRPC is multi-county entity encompassing Indian River, Martin, Palm Beach, and St. Lucie counties.
 It has responsibility for addressing growth management issues that are multi-jurisdictional in scope.
 This includes working in cooperation with federal and state agencies planning for emergency management issues as described in Section 252.34(4) F.S.
 The TCRPC provides full-time staffing for the District X LEPC.
 The LEPC is charged with administering regional compliance with hazardous materials reporting and training laws.
-Its many initiatives include the State Hazardous Materials Training Task Force; District X Hazardous Materials Emergency Plan; training for emergency first response personnel; hospital and hazardous materials response team needs; public hazardous chemical awareness and reporting seminars; public and private sector hazardous materials emergency exercises; and assisting public and private facilities with chemical emergency preparedness planning.
+Its many initiatives include the State Hazardous Materials Training Task Force; District X Hazardous Materials Emergency Plan; training for emergency first response personnel; hospital and hazardous materials response team needs; public hazardous chemical awareness and reporting seminars; public and private sector hazardous materials emergency preparedness planning.